deliveryhero/hfc-pubsub/README.md

 }
 ```

-This configuration will enable the subscription found in `PUBSUB_ROOT_DIR/subscriptions/test.subscription.js`.
-The key can be any string value.
-The value in the key-value pair is the name of the subscription file found in `PUBSUB_ROOT_DIR/subscriptions` without the `.js` extension.

 ## Enabling Synchronous Driver

 If you would like to bypass Google PubSub and run your subscriptions synchronously (for development purposes) set the following environment variable: